 Koodo now offers the same Easy Roam add-ons as Telus, which is great news!

 If you’re roaming in the US, pay $7 per day for each 24-hour period and use your phone just as if you were at home.

 You can call phone numbers in Canada and the US.

-If you’re travelling internationally and your destination is on their list of 100+ countries, pay $12 per day and voila.
+If you’re traveling internationally and your destination is on their list of 100+ countries, pay $12 per day, and voila!

 Calls to Canada and the country you’re in are included.